skeeto/skeeto.github.com/_posts/2025-04-04-Lessons-learned-from-my-first-dive-into-WebAssembly.markdown

 repository.
 An old [`wasi.h`][wasi.h] was the most readable, complete source of truth I could find.

-Fortunately WASM is old enough that [LLMs][llm] are well-versed in it, and simply asking questions, or for usage examples, was more effective than searching online.
-If you're stumped on how to achieve something in the WASM ecosystem, try asking a state-of-the-art LLM for help.
+Fortunately Wasm is old enough that [LLMs][llm] are well-versed in it, and simply asking questions, or for usage examples, was more effective than searching online.
+If you're stumped on how to achieve something in the Wasm ecosystem, try asking a state-of-the-art LLM for help.

 ### Example programs